Harsh-KH-6/weather-tracking-automation/README.md

 - Demonstrate automated data collection skills
 - Provide valuable weather tracking data

+## 🔒 Security

+- **API Key Protection**: Never commit your API key to the repository
+- **Environment Variables**: Use GitHub Secrets for production deployment
+- **Local Testing**: Use environment variables for local development
+- **Key Rotation**: Regularly update your API keys for security

 ## 🛠️ Troubleshooting

 ### Common Issues

 1. **API Key Not Set**: Ensure `WEATHER_API_KEY` is properly configured in GitHub Secrets
+2. **API Key Not Activated**: New OpenWeatherMap API keys take 2-4 hours to activate
-2. **Workflow Not Running**: Check if GitHub Actions are enabled for the repository
+3. **Workflow Not Running**: Check if GitHub Actions are enabled for the repository
-3. **No Commits Being Made**: The workflow only commits when there are actual changes to the CSV file
+4. **No Commits Being Made**: The workflow only commits when there are actual changes to the CSV file
-4. **API Rate Limits**: OpenWeatherMap free tier has limits; consider upgrading if needed
+5. **API Rate Limits**: OpenWeatherMap free tier has limits; consider upgrading if needed

 ### Debugging